jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 5. Add appliance garage near wine rack for 5-qt Kitchen-Aid mixer, blender and food processor.
 Garage should have fold away door, so that counter space is accessible when the garage is open.
+6. Wine rack should have a door to protect wine from light damage.
-6. Lower corner cupboard, near sink, should have a lazy susan or pull out shelving so that maximum space can be accessed.
+7. Lower corner cupboard, near sink, should have a lazy susan or pull out shelving so that maximum space can be accessed.
-7. Double lower cupboards should have pull out shelves, adjustable height if practical.
+8. Double lower cupboards should have pull out shelves, adjustable height if practical.
 Sink cupboard should have pull out shelves that work around the plumbing.
-8. Spice drawers adjacent to the dishwasher are desired.
+9. Spice drawers adjacent to the dishwasher are desired.
-9. Dovetail drawer fronts are desired.
+10. Dovetail drawer fronts are desired.
-10. Installation cutout drawings are available for the dishwasher, stove and refrigerator.
+11. Installation cutout drawings are available for the dishwasher, stove and refrigerator.
-11. Relocate dishwasher and sink per drawing.
+12. Relocate dishwasher and sink per drawing.
 Update plumbing accordingly.
-12. Minimize sink drain obstruction in cabinet.
+13. Minimize sink drain obstruction in cabinet.
 The IKEA plumbing fittings work well.
 Also, the drain guard should be removable: IKEA has a threaded one.
-13. Does the dishwasher need to share a drain with the sink?
+14. Does the dishwasher need to share a drain with the sink?
 If so please add a shutoff valve (large bore, quarter turn, as close as possible to the sink drain) for the dishwasher connection to sink drain, so we can plunge the sink drain as needed without backing up into the dishwasher drain line.
-14. The dishwasher drain vent should be located behind the dishwasher, rather than running into the sink cabinet.
+15. The dishwasher drain vent should be located behind the dishwasher, rather than running into the sink cabinet.
-15. The dishwasher supply valve should be accessible, which probably means in the sink cabinet.
+16. The dishwasher supply valve should be accessible, which probably means in the sink cabinet.
 However, it would be nice not to have the dishwasher supply hose in the sink cabinet; presumably it can be piped from the valve to the dishwasher cabinet.
-16. Relocate dishwasher drain vent.
+17. Relocate dishwasher drain vent.
-17. Relocate and replace irrigation control station from kitchen to new water heater cubicle.
+18. Relocate and replace irrigation control station from kitchen to new water heater cubicle.

 ### Bathroom